lathief/Simple-Machine-Learning-Projects/README.md

 # Simple-Machine-Learning-Projects
-Learn the basic concepts of Machine Learning with simple projects to practice machine learning understanding
+Learn the basic concepts of Machine Learning with simple projects